treasure-data/luigi-td-example/README.md

 ## How to Develop My Tasks?

 You can of course add your own workflow.
-[Luigi Documentation](http://luigi.readthedocs.org/en/latest/) is the great place to start learning the basics of Luigi.
-After that, [Luigi-TD Documentation](http://luigi-td.readthedocs.org/en/latest/gettingstarted.html) will give you the specifics about how to use TD + Luigi.

     # Create your app directory